advdv/freight.js/README.md

     "shared": true,
     "constructorFn": ":knight.class",

-    //arguments can also include option hashes, ids will be resolved on level deep "arguments": ["Sir Freight", ":sword", {
+    //arguments can also include option hashes, ids will be resolved one level deep "arguments": ["Sir Freight", ":sword", {
       "strength": 40,
       "dexterity": 100,